openmobilityfoundation/governance/README.md

 # OMF Scope of Work

 This list is a "table of contents" of the OMF's main scopes of work, the organization, work products, and how to get involved.
-These link could reside in this governace repo, other repos, or external locations.
+These link could reside in this governance repo, other repos, or external locations.

 ## Administration